 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-1. Civil Works for 450 MW Shongtong Karcham has been awarded and is under implementation.
-About 26% of physical progress has been achieved.
+Civil Works for 450 MW Shongtong Karcham has been awarded and is under implementation.
+About 28.5% of physical progress has been achieved.
+The physical implementation of the Project is now expected to be completed in 2021/22.

 |Geographical Location||Kalpa, Kinnaur, State of Himachal Pradesh, Sutlej River|